immutable/unreal-immutable-sdk/README.md

     ```
     // BluManager::Settings.remote_debugging_port = 7777;
     ```
-6. Zip the Blui plugin folder and upload to the github release.
+6. Zip the Blui plugin folder and upload to the GitHub release.

 ## How to Add Game Bridge Asset to Packaged Resources